Our Story

 What’s more, in the New Testament, we regularly see believers exhorted to imitate apostles and elders in the faith.
 The language of imitation is used in around ten different places in the epistles, most frequently by Paul, but also by John, and by the author of the letter to the Hebrews as well.

 So yes: St Philip, Deacon and Evangelist, was just an ordinary man.
 We don’t pray to him, and we certainly don’t look to him for salvation.
-But as we were praying about planting an Anglican Church in Tuscaloosa, we realized that Philip’s story as it is narrated in Acts paired well with the character and convictions we hope will come to define our parish.
+But as we were praying about planting an Anglican Church in Tuscaloosa, we realized that Philip’s story as it is narrated in Acts paired well with the character and convictions we hope define our parish.

 To name a few, Philip:

-Preached the Gospel with clarity and conviction (Acts 8:5-8)
+Preached the Gospel with clarity and conviction (Acts 8:5-6)

 Was known to be full of the Holy Spirit (Acts 6:3; 8:29, 39)